melihdilbaz/Spending-of-a-Turkish-Student/README.md

 [Website for the project](https://melihdilbaz.github.io/)

 ## Final Report
-For more detail for the project, final report is attached to the repository.
+For more detail for the project, final report is attached to the repository: Spending_of_a_Student.pdf

 ## Questions to Address
 - **Does the official inflation rate reflect an increase in the volume of spending?**